Why this matters to you

 Special session begins

 Georgia's General Assembly will convene to draw new maps.
-The process — who has a seat at the table, what criteria they must follow, and how the public can weigh in — is exactly what this series will examine.
+Who has a seat at the table, what criteria they follow, and how much the public can weigh in — that's what this series is about.

 The maps drawn this summer will be in place for every Georgia election through at least 2032 — longer than most political cycles most people pay attention to.